cnachauoa/lab-basicgit/README.md

 <h1>Basic Git</h2>
-You must perform three tasks to make changes on the repository.
+You must perform three tasks to fix faulty in the source code and make all tests passed.
 After you finish each task, please commit and push your changes (you MUST write a meaningful commit message to explain the changes committed) on the master branch.
 Here is the steps of performing these three tasks by group of three developers: Dev1, Dev2 and Dev3.
 <ol>
   <li>Dev1,2,3 - clone the project to Eclipse,
   		<ul>